Project Coordinator (EU) :CERN

 Impact 4: An EU - US ecosystem of top researchers, hi-tech start-ups / SMEs and Internet-related communities collaborating on the evolution of the Internet

-This NGI experiment accelerated the adoption of public cloud services in Europe’s public funded research sector.
+This NGI experiment will accelerate the adoption of public cloud services in Europe’s public funded research sector.
 The transatlantic nature of the experiment will increase cooperation between US and EU research communities in their uptake of public cloud services.
 The HNSciCloud Pre-Commercial Procurement action has shown the appetite for researchers and public cloud service providers to work together, and this experiment established a platform where they can collaborate to develop innovative solutions.

 Future Plan :